Jake Paul vs. Ben Askren: How to watch, start time, weigh-ins and full fight card

 When does the fight take place?

-According to the Triller page, the main event will start around 9pm EDT on April 17.
-That's 6pm PDT.
+According to the Triller page, the main event will start around 9 p.m.
+ET on April 17.
+That's 6 p.m.
+PT.

 Viewers in the UK will have to stay up till 2 a.m. on April 18 to watch the fight.
 If you're tuning in from Australia, the fight takes place at 11 a.m. on April 18.